Skip to Main Content

 The Illinois Department of Public Health engaged the team, also in 2021, to build the Illinois Wastewater Surveillance System.
 The collection and transport of statewide samples required a new approach to logistics.
 A network of wastewater treatment plant operators volunteered to offer samples and a high-throughput lab was developed at UIC to process 150 samples a week, leading to designation as a national Wastewater Center of Excellence.
 Argonne developed methods to sequence wastewater samples, providing data on COVID-19 variants at a scope, speed and quality not previously seen and yielding Illinois’s first detections of the BA.2 and BA.4 variants.
 Northwestern headed efforts to enhance and customize data analytics for Illinois public health needs while DPI managed program logistics.

-By late 2022, we were collecting samples from over 85 locations, providing reliable, crucial public health information for 9 million Illinoisans at a cost of less than $1 per person each year.
-To date, over 6,500 samples have been analyzed and close to 5,000 samples have been sequenced.
-Total funding, largely from the city and state public health departments, comes to more than $17 million and extends the surveillance through mid-2023.
+By early 2024, we were collecting samples from over 104 locations, providing reliable, crucial public health information for 9 million Illinoisans at a cost of less than $1 per person each year.
+To date, over 20,000 samples have been analyzed and close to 13,000 samples have been sequenced.
+Total funding, largely from the city and state public health departments, comes to more than $27 million and extends the surveillance through mid-2025.

 Wastewater-Based Epidemiology Team Leaders